Chart of common website issues found across 125 audited HVAC company websites

 1. Nearly 1 in 4 are invisible in the map pack

 24% of the HVAC sites we audited have no LocalBusiness structured data (schema).
 Schema is how you hand Google your name, address, phone, hours, and service area in a format it trusts — it's a core signal for showing up in the local "3-pack" map results when someone searches "AC repair near me."
+That visibility matters: BrightLocal reports 98% of consumers use the internet to find local businesses, and the map pack is the first thing they see on mobile.
 No schema means you're leaning entirely on Google to guess, right when a homeowner in 105° heat is ready to call.

 2. More than 1 in 4 are flying blind

 27% had no analytics or tag manager installed at all.
 That means no idea which pages bring in calls, which ads actually work, or where their leads come from.
-You can't improve what you don't measure — and you definitely can't prove an ad campaign is working without it.
+You can't improve what you don't measure — and you definitely can't prove an ad campaign is working, or cut the keywords wasting your budget, without it.

 3. They're losing the mobile call

-Over 60% of "AC repair near me" searches happen on a phone, usually mid-emergency.
+The majority of "AC repair near me" searches happen on a phone, usually mid-emergency — and speed and ease decide everything.
+Google found 53% of mobile visitors abandon a page that takes over 3 seconds to load.
 Yet 24% of these sites don't make their phone number tap-to-call, and 17% don't show a phone number on the page at all.
 That's a homeowner with their thumb hovering over "call" — and nothing to tap.

 The Good News